ahansoty/ahansoty/README.md

 # Hi, I'm Adi 👋

-## Biomedical Engineering & Computer Science @ University of Michigan 〽️
+**Biomedical Engineering & CS @ University of Michigan** 〽️

----

-## Research
-Machine learning for prosthetics
-UIC Rehabilitation Robotics Lab 🤖
+I build at the intersection of machine learning and medical devices — with a focus on **prosthetics, neural interfaces, and rehabilitation robotics**.

 ---